 - NSW State Iaido Coach

-- Secretary Australian Kendo Renmei Jodo Technical Board
+- Served as Secretary on the Australian Kendo Renmei Jodo Technical Board

 Aden Steinke has 20 years of experience with Japanese weapon arts.
 His impressive grades include: